You can use Dropbox to store your images off-site on the cloud.

 Click Allow to permit access.

 - An access code will show on the screen.
 Enter it in the Enter Access Token box of the Authorize Dropbox window.
 You may need to minimize your browser to find the prompt.
 Click OK to save.

-- Create a mirror copy of the A to Z folder into Dropbox, Apps, Open Dental.
+- Create a mirror copy of the A to Z folders in Dropbox, Apps, Open Dental.
 Refer to Dropbox Help Center for instructions.